 If you require further information on anything covered in this briefing please contact Sam MacDonald(email@example.com) or your usual contact at the firm on 020 3375 7000.
-Further information can be found on the Schools page of our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.